The Marriage of Figaro: Performance history

-Figaro premiered at the Burgtheater in Vienna on 1 May 1786, with a cast listed in the "Roles" section below.
+Figaro premiered at the Burgtheater in Vienna on 1 May 1786, with a cast listed in the "Roles" section above.
 Mozart himself conducted the first two performances, conducting seated at the keyboard, the custom of the day.
 Later performances were conducted by Joseph Weigl.
 The first production was given eight further performances, all in 1786.

 Although the total of nine performances was nothing like the frequency of performance of Mozart's later success, The Magic Flute, which for months was performed roughly every other day, the premiere is generally judged to have been a success.
 The applause of the audience on the first night resulted in five numbers being encored, seven on 8 May.
 Emperor Joseph, in charge of the Burgtheater, was concerned by the length of the performance and directed his aide Count Orsini–Rosenberg as follows:

 To prevent the excessive duration of operas, without however prejudicing the fame often sought by opera singers from the repetition of vocal pieces, I deem the enclosed notice to the public (that no piece for more than a single voice is to be repeated) to be the most reasonable expedient.
 You will therefore cause some posters to this effect to be printed.

 The requested posters were printed up and posted in the Burgtheater in time for the third performance on 24 May.

 The newspaper Wiener Realzeitung carried a review of the opera in its issue of 11 July 1786.
 It alludes to interference probably produced by paid hecklers, but praises the work warmly:

 Mozart's music was generally admired by connoisseurs already at the first performance, if I except only those whose self-love and conceit will not allow them to find merit in anything not written by themselves.